Arguments for and against drug prohibition: Consistency between drugs

 In the United States, defendants convicted of selling crack cocaine receive equal sentences to those convicted of selling 100 times the same amount of powder cocaine.
 This disparity was lessened during the Obama administration when the Fair Sentencing Act 2010 changed the ratio to 18 to 1.
 The majority of offenders convicted for selling crack are poor and/or black, while the majority of those convicted for selling cocaine are not.

 Same policy for distinct drugs

 Many drug policies group all illegal drugs into a single category.
 Since drugs drastically vary in their effects, addictive potential, dosages, methods of production, and consumption the arguments either way could be seen as inconsistent.

 Race and enforcement of drug laws

-It has been alleged that current drug laws are enforced in such a way as to penalize non-whites more harshly and more often than whites, and to penalize the poor of all races more harshly and more often than the middle and upper classes.
-For example, up until 2012, crack cocaine carried penalties one hundred times more severe than cocaine despite the fact that these drugs are essentially identical.
-Especially in urban black communities, convictions were nearly exclusively for crack, while cocaine use is statistically much higher among affluent whites.

-Civil rights

-Civil rights arguments for prohibitive drug laws

-Article 33 of the United Nations Convention on the Rights of the Child reads:

-States Parties shall take all appropriate measures, including legislative, administrative, social and educational measures, to protect children from the illicit use of narcotic drugs and psychotropic substances as defined in the relevant international treaties and to prevent the use of children in the illicit production and trafficking of such substances.